-A member of the fire department, named Joe Pressley, built the first piece of equipment in Jacksonville that was motor driven.
-O.B.
-Fox helped by doing all of the ironwork on the truck.
-Charlie Marshall and Mr. Whitaker built the next motor driven vehicle; once again O.B.
-Fox did the ironwork.
+A member of the fire department, Joe Pressley, built the first piece of equipment in Jacksonville that was motor driven.
+Chief Fox assisted Pressley by doing all the metal fabrication on the truck.
+Later, Charlie Marshall and Mr. Whitaker built the next motor driven vehicle; once again Chief Fox did the metal fabrication.

 For many years, Jacksonville had only two fire trucks that were housed at Kiesow’s Garage, and were later moved to the City Hall building.
 In 1964, when the municipality and the Texas Bank and Trust traded locations, the first fire station was built in City Park at 301 South Main Street with a garage designed to hold four fire trucks.
 In 1965, Station #2 was built on North Bolton Street, with a truck and crew available on both sides of the Missouri Pacific Railroad.
 On April 28th, 1980, Station #3 was opened on the Loop with expected growth on the East side of town.
 Station #2 was later closed in March of 1984, after completion of the overpass and the city was no longer receiving credit for it on the key rate.
 It was then that Station #3 on the Loop was renamed to Station #2.

 The Public Safety Complex at 911 S Bolton began construction in late 2020 and was substantially complete in early 2022.
 Following the department's move to the complex, the Central Fire Station in City Park (Hazel Tilton Park) was demolished in June of 2023.

 Today, the Public Safety Complex is equipped with a pumper, two ambulances, a ladder truck, a brush truck, an all-terrain response vehicle, and administration response vehicles.
 Station 2 is equipped with two pumpers and two ambulances.